honeycombio/cloudfoundry-honeycomb-nozzle/README.md

 # cloudfoundry-honeycomb-nozzle
-A Nozzle for draining logs and metrics from Cloud Foundry Loggregator to Honeycomb
+A Nozzle for draining logs and metrics from Cloud Foundry Loggregator to Honeycomb.
+For more information about using Honeycomb, see the [docs](https://honeycomb.io/docs).

 # Overview